tanicha/messaging-service/README.md

-## Multiverse Elective Project: Automating Text Messages with Amazon SNS and AWS Lambda:
+## Multiverse Elective Project: Automating Text Messages with Amazon SNS and AWS Lambda

 This project uses powerful AWS services for a fully automated system for sending SMS notifications.

 In this documentation, we will go over the steps of this project - the idea is that we use an S3 bucket as a source to be able to upload files, which will then trigger the AWS Lambda which will execute the `sendSNS()` and publish a notification to an AWS SNS topic where we have configured a phone number to recieve a message whenever a subscription is published to the SNS.

 ### How this service works: